 Slovenia’s road and rail network have been modernised over the past decade to provide an efficient transport system, integrated with the broader European area and specifically the neighbouring countries.
 Railway connections from Ljubljana to the major cities across the borders are often operated by intercity trains.

 Moving around in the city:

-Getting around Lisbon is easy and inexpensive.
+Getting around Ljubljana is easy and inexpensive.
 The public city bus network makes it easy to travel within the city.
 There are more than 40 bus lines, which run according to regular schedules throughout the day.
 Holders of the Ljubljana Card are entitled to free of charge use of the city bus network.